paulbachan89/mkdocs/docs/HomeLab/Windows_Projects/opnsense.md

 Opnsense will ask you a few questions about configuring the GUI. you can say no to all of these as you won't be logging into the GUI using the **WAN** IP address.
 OPNsense by default blocks GUI access through the **WAN**

 **Configure IPv6 address WAN interface via DHCP6?** - **no**

-**Do you want to change the web GUI protocol from https to http?**: **no** **Do you want to generate a new self-signed web GUI certificate?** : **no** **Restore web GUI access defaults?** - **no**
+**Do you want to change the web GUI protocol from https to http?**: **no**

+**Do you want to generate a new self-signed web GUI certificate?** : **no**

+**Restore web GUI access defaults?** - **no**

 [![Installing OPNsense](images/opnsense_install/config-os19.jpg)](images/opnsense_install/config-os19.jpg)

 Once again.
 Opnsense will reload to apply the settings you just configured.

+At point this, your opnsense router is fully configured to help be the gateway for the new Windows Server Lab we will build.
+Once again, this is an optional step. you don't have to do this, as you can just use any free IP address to configure your Windows Servers.

+If you've made it this far.
+Thank you for reading.
+Next up we will start to configure out Windows Servers.